 However, one thing that Superbase lacks for now is database visualization.
-In case, you have a complex database stricture then you may want to visualize it to understand the data structure.
+In case, you have a complex database structure then you may want to visualize it to understand the data relationship.
 But you cannot do that with Superbase alone.
-But now someone creates an online tool for that and in this post, I will show you how to use that to visualize any Superbase project in a few clicks.
+And that’s why someone created an online tool for that and in this post, I will show you how to use it to visualize any Superbase project in a few clicks.

 Free Online Superbase Schema Visualizer Tool

 I am assuming that you already have a project in your Superbase account to get started.
 The very first thing you have to do is obtain the API key and get the project URL.
 To do that, go to the project settings.
 Then go to the “API” section and on the very top, you will see the project URL.

 Scroll down to the API Keys section and there you will see the API key for the project.
 Just copy both; project URL and API key.

 Come back to the Superbase Schema’s web UI and paste the required things.
 Click on the “Fetch” button and it will instantly show you the all the objects from your schema.
 It supports zoom, panning, and dragging.
 You are free to visualize the schema in any way you want.